-- 2. Activity status when compliance not achieved: Restricted Discretionary - 3.
-Matters over which discretion is restricted: - a.
+2. Activity status where compliance not achieved: Restricted Discretionary

+- a.
 Volume, extent and depth of earthworks. - b.
 Effects on amenity and character and landscape values. - c.
 Dust, erosion and sediment control, land instability. - d.
 Effects on the margins of water bodies. - e.
 Effects on the land transport network, particularly heavy vehicles and traffic generated as a result of the earthworks activity. - f.
 Changes to the natural water flows and existing drainage paths are mitigated. - g.
 Adjoining properties and public services are protected. - h.
 Effects on the overall form, integrity and extent of the Landscape Protection Area from land modification. - i.
-Effects on ecological values. - j.
-The extent to which Sediment Management and Stormwater Disposal associated with earthworks follows good management practice equivalent to those set out in the guideline documents, Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region (GD05) and Auckland Region
+Effects on ecological values - j.
+The extent to which Stormwater Management associated with earthworks follows good management practice equivalent to those set out in the guideline document, Stormwater Management Devices in the Auckland Region (GD01) - k.
+The matters of discretion of any infringed standard. - I. Effects on cultural values.